kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 #### Beta

-- Feedback gathered from Alpha adopters and from [GEP-4731] experimental implementations.
+- Feedback gathered from Alpha adopters.
 - Open questions from Design Details resolved or explicitly deferred with written justification.
 - All known Alpha issues and gaps resolved.